-All library patrons, including minors (17 years of age or younger) must read the paper copy or a copy on the Web page of the Internet and Computer Acceptable Use Policy for the WCPL.
-Both minors and parents or legal guardians (including staff) are required to sign the Agreement of the Rules of Conduct as stated in the policy and as defined by the West Virginia Code 61-8A- 1 (j)(1) (2000) or the title 18 of the United States Code.
+All library patrons, including minors (17 years of age or younger), must read the paper copy or a copy on the website of the Internet and Computer Acceptable Use Policy for the WCPL.
+Both minors and parents or legal guardians (including staff) are required to sign the Agreement of the Rules of Conduct as stated in the policy and as defined by the West Virginia Code 61-8A- 1 (j)(1) (2000) or the Title 18 of the United States Code.
 Verification of age shall be required.
-Parents are responsible for their children's (minor's) use of the Library's resources and facilities.
+Parents are responsible for their children's (minor's) use of the library's resources and facilities.

 RULES OF CONDUCT

-All patrons will observe fees: $.25 printing charge per page, (Srs.-$.20) $Any cost incurred while using the electronic resources will be at the expense of the user.
+All patrons will observe fees: $.25 printing charge per page, (Seniors-$.20) Any cost incurred while using the electronic resources will be at the expense of the user.

 Patrons who bring their laptops to the library may use the library’s wireless internet.
 Wireless internet users must comply with the library’s internet use policy.
 Staff members may limit the areas of the library where laptops may be used.

-When Library employees believe that users have violated the Internet and Computer Acceptable Use Policy and/or the Rules of Conduct, they are authorized to terminate any user's access session and may also prohibit any future use of the library.
-After the user has an opportunity for a hearing before the Library's administrative authority, a Library patron may be permanently barrred from Internet access and/or the library.
-Inappropriate acts involving Library computing resources may also be subject to prosecution by local, state, or federal authorities.
+When library employees believe that users have violated the Internet and Computer Acceptable Use Policy and/or the Rules of Conduct, they are authorized to terminate any user's access session and may also prohibit any future use of the library.
+After the user has an opportunity for a hearing before the library's administrative authority, a library patron may be permanently barred from internet access and/or the library.
+Inappropriate acts involving library computing resources may also be subject to prosecution by local, state, or federal authorities.